dabeaz/ply/README.md

 build Abstract Syntax Trees (ASTs), simple one-pass compilers, protocol decoders, or even a more advanced parsing framework.

+## Important Notice - October 11, 2022

+I'm officially retiring the PLY project.
+There will be no further releases.
+Should you choose to still use it, the GitHub repo will remain alive--feel free to vendor the code and report bugs as you see fit.
+I'd like to thank everyone who contributed to the project over the last twenty-one years. -- Dave

 ## Download

 * [Current Release (ply-2022_01_02)](https://github.com/dabeaz/ply/raw/master/ply-2022_01_02.tar.gz)